vives-ai-edge/workshop/src/02-ab-writing/05-capturing-and-importing-data/index.md

 The capturing plan goes as follows:

-1. Capture 20x 10 seconds of writing the letter X continuously (with very short pauses in between <500 ms)
+1. Capture 20x 10 seconds of writing the letter X continuously (with very short pauses in between <500 ms).
-2. Capture 20x 10 seconds of writing the letter O continuously (with very short pauses in between <500 ms)
+2. Capture 20x 10 seconds of writing the letter O continuously (with very short pauses in between <500 ms).
-3. Capture 20x 10 seconds of idle by putting the pen in several positions on the desk, holding it in hand still for a few seconds, move around without writing anythign down.
+3. Capture 20x 10 seconds of idle by putting the pen in several positions on the desk, holding it in hand still for a few seconds, move around without writing anything down.

 After collecting the data, your Edge Impulse project should look like this: